You've been offered a settlement. Should you take it?

-There are a number of factors you should consider before you make a decision.
+Before you make a decision about taking a settlement in Georgia, you should consider a few factors.
 A settlement generally results in a one-time, lump sum payment, whereas workers’ compensation provides for smaller, weekly benefits.

-Before you agree to sign anything, settlement or otherwise, contact McAleer Law for a consultation.
+Before you agree to sign anything, settlement or otherwise, contact McAleer Law for a free consultation.
 We can help you understand all of your options and the possible consequences of your decision.
-At McAleer Law, we are familiar with all of the laws concerning workers’ compensation and workers’ comp benefits, so we can make sure you are not taken advantage of.
+At McAleer Law, we are familiar with all of the laws concerning workers’ compensation and workers’ comp benefits.
+We can make sure you are not taken advantage of.